GoogleCloudPlatform/compute-image-packages/README.md

     *   Routes are set on the default Ethernet interface determined dynamically.
     *   Google routes are configured, by default, with the routing protocol ID `66`.
 This ID is a namespace for daemon configured IP addresses.
-*   Uses dhcp refresh metadata to trigger dhcp refreshes.
+*   Uses DHCP refresh metadata to trigger DHCP lease renewal.

 ## Instance Setup